santhosh220z/ml-projects/README.md

 - Built using metrics like Gini, Entropy, or Information Gain
 - Easy to interpret and visualize
 - Supports both numerical and categorical data

+## 🌲 Random Forest (Brief Overview)

+**Random Forest** is an ensemble learning method that builds multiple decision trees and merges their outputs to improve accuracy and reduce overfitting.

+- Combines predictions from many trees (usually via majority vote or averaging)
+- Handles both classification and regression tasks
+- More robust than a single decision tree
+- Reduces variance and improves generalization

+Useful in high-dimensional datasets and when interpretability is less critical than performance.